Activision-Ban-Appeal/.github/profile/README.md

 Our dedicated team develops advanced tools to <strong>spoof your hardware ID (HWID)</strong>, allowing you to bypass hardware bans in Activision games effortlessly.
 Games include Call of Duty: Warzone, Modern Warfare, Vanguard, and more.
 Our tools are open-source, community-supported, and updated regularly to ensure your return to gameplay safely and undetected.</p>

 <h3>🔍 Understanding Activision Bans</h3>
-<p>Activision employs HWID bans, especially via their RICOCHET anti-cheat, to prevent banned users from simply creating new accounts.
+<p>Activision employs <a href="https://github.com/How-to-bypass-HWID-Hardware-ban" target="_blank">HWID bans</a>, especially via their RICOCHET anti-cheat, to prevent banned users from simply creating new accounts.
 Once banned, your hardware becomes flagged, making appeals often ineffective.
 Our HWID Spoofer masks your computer’s unique hardware identifiers, providing you with a fresh start and bypassing Activision's stringent detection.</p>

 <h3>🔧 What We Offer</h3>
 <ul>
-  <li><strong>Activision-specific HWID Spoofer:</strong> Designed specifically to evade RICOCHET and other Activision anti-cheats.</li>
+  <li><strong>Activision-specific <a href="https://sourceforge.net/projects/hwid-spoofer-free/" target="_blank">HWID Spoofer</a>:</strong> Designed specifically to evade RICOCHET and other Activision anti-cheats.</li>
   <li><strong>Easy-to-follow Guides:</strong> Step-by-step instructions and detailed video tutorials to help you spoof quickly and safely.</li>
   <li><strong>Free and Transparent:</strong> Completely free solution without hidden fees or paywalls.</li>
   <li><strong>Frequent Updates:</strong> Regular updates to counteract anti-cheat system improvements.</li>